AmlJalda/-8WeelSQLChallenge/README.md

 4. AGGREGATION Functions
 5. CASE STATEMENTs

-I'll also be uploading the SQL code file which will help you run the code directly without writing anything.
+I'll also be uploading the SQL code file and PDF with results to validate yourself, which will help you run the code directly without writing anything.
+Please DM me on Linkedin: www.linkedin.com/in/amoljalda if you find any output is wrong to help me resolve.